-Successfully demonstrate that repeatable brazing can be achieved without the need for skilled labor, with little more than set-up of the sample in the coil and applying induction heating for a pre-set timed heating cycle.
+Successfully demonstrate that repeatable brazing can be achieved without the need for skilled labor.
+Achieved by simply setting up the sample in the coil and applying induction heating for a pre-set timed heating cycle.

 Power: 5 kW

 Temperature: Approximately 1200°F (650°C)

 Major diameter: 1.740” x 1.44” (44mm x 36mm) high